• Skip to primary navigation

 Tadalafil (Adcirca, Cialis)

-Tadalafil's disadvantages include the fact that it's pricey and could discourage or delay you from seeking help for the psychological issues that may be at the root of your erectile dysfunction.
+• Tadalafil's disadvantages include the fact that it's pricey, compared to other PDE5 inhibitors, and could discourage or delay you from seeking help for other risk factors that may be at the root of your erectile dysfunction, like mental health issues.

 Side-effects of Tadalafil